cjekel/tindetheus/README.rst

 News
 ====

+-  2019/05/05 Version 0.4.2.
+Add option to log in using XAuthToken thanks to charlesduponpon.
+Add like\_folder command line option to create al/like and al/dislike folders based on the historically liked and disliked profiles.
+Allows quick access to asses model quality.
 -  2019/04/29 Version 0.4.1.
 Fix issue where line endings
    (':raw-latex:`\n`') were causing authentication failure.
 Fix handling of config.txt.